Does Avis Budget Group (CAR) Pay a Dividend? (2026)

 Avis Budget Group has not been known for a regular common-stock dividend, instead directing capital toward fleet investment, debt management and, at times, share repurchases.
 Investors interested in current income should confirm the latest capital-return policy in the company's most recent filings.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with CAR's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with CAR's investor relations page or your broker before acting on them.